Skip to Main Content

 Zoom

 The Media Center recommends Zoom for recording remotely.
 You must initiate the recording though on your end and it will save the video to your account to download after processing.
-We prefer this over Skype because of the side-by-side feature where both parties can be seen on video when recorded.
 As with any program, an external mic is preferred, so make sure that is set up in the program settings.
 The Media Center has higher end webcams if you need them as well as mics.

-Google Meet, Skype and FaceTime are also ways to interview someone, but we prefer Zoom for the quality and control the ultimate product.
+Google Meet and FaceTime are also ways to interview someone, but we prefer Zoom for the quality and control the ultimate product.

 Finishing